Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation: EXPERIMENTAL RESULTS

 \subsection{Results on Physiological Data}

-The proposed method is tested on physiological data collected from eight healthy subjects in a previously published study \cite{mcclelland2012modulation}.
-The subjects performed a controlled motor task, grasping a ruler between thumb and index finger of the right hand.
+The proposed method is tested on physiological data collected from eight healthy subjects in a previously published study \cite{mcclelland2012modulation}. {Ethical approval was obtained from the Riverside Research Ethics Committee, London, UK.} The subjects performed a controlled motor task, grasping a ruler between thumb and index finger of the right hand.
 An electromechanical tapper provided mechanical perturbations of lateral displacement to the ruler at pseudorandom intervals of 5.6 - 8.4 s (mean 7 s).
 The experiment comprised 8 blocks of 25 trials. sEMG was recorded from first dorsal interosseous and bipolar scalp EEG was recorded over left sensorimotor cortex.
 Both signals were sampled at 1024 Hz, amplified and band-pass filtered (0.5-100 Hz for EEG; 5-500 Hz for sEMG).
 Offline, data were divided into 5 s epochs (1.1 s pre- and 3.9s post-stimulus).
 Epochs containing movement or blink artefacts were eliminated.

+{In order to evaluate how cortex-muscle interactions might vary over the 5 second data epoch in relation to the stimulus, we employed a half-overlapping sliding window of 500ms duration to estimate causality over successive time intervals, as is typically performed in motor neuroscience studies \cite{lutkepohl2005new}.
+The same approach was applied with each method being evaluated as indicated in \cite{guo2021unravelling}, \cite{guo2024subband}.
+Figure \ref{fig4} shows the resulting Granger causality over the 5 second data epoch, as detected using our proposed algorithms SS-ADMM and SSD-ADMM in comparison with the traditional Granger causality \cite{lutkepohl2005new}.
+As another comparative approach, we utilized a Wiener filter \cite{somers2018generic} as a pre-processing step to effectively denoise the signals, after which we fitted a VAR model and employed the Bayesian Information Criterion (BIC) for model order identification.
+These results are also compared in Figure \ref{fig4} .